-A collection of the best keto Christmas cookies that you can make ahead and freeze.
+A collection of the best keto Christmas cookies for gifting and celebrating!
 Want to get a jump on your low carb holiday baking?
-I’ve got 21 wonderful make-ahead, freezable cookie recipes that won’t blow your healthy diet.
-Perfect for gift giving or keeping all to yourself!
+I’ve got 20 wonderful make-ahead, freezable cookie recipes that won’t blow your healthy diet.

 Do you rifle through your low carb recipe collections, seeking out the contenders and giving them a test drive well in advance?
 Or do you bake as you go, when you just happen upon a recipe that appeals to you?